 Store managers use our management information system to track collections on a daily basis.
 For fiscal years 2007, 2006, and 2005, the average week ending past due percentages were 6.43%, 6.58% and 6.76%, respectively.
 Our goal was to have no more than 5.99% of our rental agreements past due one day or more each Saturday evening in the three years.
 For the 2008 fiscal year, our goal remains the same at 5.99%.
 If a customer fails to make a rental payment when due, store personnel will attempt to contact the customer to obtain payment and reinstate the agreement, or will terminate the account and arrange to regain possession of the merchandise.
 We attempt to recover the rental items as soon as possible following termination or default of a rental purchase agreement, generally by the seventh day.
-Collection efforts are enhanced by the numerous personal and job-related references required of customers, the personal nature of the relationships between store employees and customer generally may re-rent a piece of merchandise of similar type and age on the terms the customer enjoyed prior to that period.
+Collection efforts are enhanced by the numerous personal and job-related references required of customers, the personal nature of the relationships between store employees and customers and the fact that, following a period in which a customer is temporarily unable to make payments on a piece of rental merchandise and must return the merchandise, that customer generally may re-rent a piece of merchandise of similar type and age on the terms the customer enjoyed prior to that period.